pixlcore/blog/net-proc-watch.md

 ## Perl Wrapper

 However, this is about as far as I could get with bpftrace directly, so what I did next was write a little [Perl](https://www.perl.org/) wrapper script around it, which spawns bpftrace as a child process, communicates over STDIO, and performs the final aggregation and process-level reporting every second.
 I chose Perl for this because it uses very little memory (8MB or so), and it comes preinstalled on most Linux distros.
-Plus it's really designed for this sort of thing (I mean, it stands for "Practical Extraction and Reporting Language", right?).
+Plus it's really designed for this sort of thing (I mean, P.E.R.L. is short for "Practical Extraction and Reporting Language", right?).

 The final script is called `net-proc-watch`, and is up on GitHub here: